zsofiasomlai/pbx-group-security/content/roles/technical-writer.md

 - Personable and able to build relationships
 - Willing to learn new skills, particularly new technical skills, as required

-## Tech Stack (you must be proficient in at least one of the following)
+## Tech Stack

+You must be have good experience in at least one or more of the following:

 - JIRA
 - GitHub